-- Is you interest rate high? - Is your house worth less than the mortgage? - Have you lost your job and are worried about making your monthly payments?

-Free help is available
+- If someone in the household is a senior or has a disability, they may qualify to have their property taxes reduced. - NJ; NY - Is your interest rate high? - Is your house worth less than the mortgage? - Have you lost your job or are worried about making your monthly payments?
+Free help is available.